 While they don’t produce many eggs through the year you can expect their modest production to continue in the winter months.

 What Egg Color Do Cochin Chickens Lay?

-The hens will lay an egg color brown to medium brown.
+The hens will lay a color brown to medium brown eggs.

 Her eggs will become lighter over time and as they reach their golden years, they will lose the color in the shell turning it light to almost white.